 Absolutely.
 Just be sure to use proper canning/jarring safety procedures.

 Aside from drizzling it over anything you please, here's a post I did about How to Cook with Hot Sauce.
 As if you need even MORE reasons to eat hot sauce.
 LOL.
 I hope you find it helpful!

 If you enjoy this recipe, I hope you'll leave a comment with some STARS.
 Also, please share it on social media.
 Don't forget to tag us at #ChiliPepperMadness.
 I'll be sure to share!
 Thanks! -- Mike H.

 - ½ cup apple cider vinegar

 - 1 tablespoon granulated garlic

 - 1 tablespoon ground ginger

 - 1 teaspoon salt

-- Add all of the ingredients to a pot and bring to a light boil.
+- Blend all of the ingredients together in a blender or food processor.
+Add the resulting mixture to a pot and bring to a light boil.

 - Reduce the heat and simmer for 15 minutes to let the ingredients meld.